 What are Exotic Currencies

 Exotic Forex currencies are unpopular currencies suffering from limited liquidity.
 These currencies are traded against the US Dollar and are offered inexpensive spreads.
 Exotic currencies include currencies from Asia, Middle-East, South America, etc. such as the United Arab Emirates Dirham, the Mexican Peso, the Taiwanese Dollar, the Malay Ringgit and the Indonesian Rupiah.

 An Expert Advisor or EA or Forex Robot is a software code programmed specifically for a trading platform such as the MetaTrader Platform or JForex.
 An Expert Advisor is able to execute trades automatically using specific algorithms after analyzing the real price action, identifying market opportunities and generating trading signals.

 The fast market means a financial market moving very rapidly.
 This is usually happening after important news is released.

 A flat market is a financial market without clear direction and that means that either price is stabilized due to limited liquidity or either price is moving in short-ranges due to important upcoming news or events.

 A Floating Exchange Rate or else a Flexible Exchange Rate means a currency that is not fixed by the regime and may freely fluctuate against other currencies.

 What is a Forward Contract

 Forward contracts are specific arrangements between a bank and a customer aiming to offset the market risk exposure of a customer.
-The market risk occurs due to economic transactions such as imports, exports etc.
+Market risk occurs due to economic transactions such as imports, exports, etc.